-One of the main principals of the company was complete privacy, which makes the fans of the Harry Potter games still craving for beta levels shown at E3, unfinished levels, and development kits.
-KnowWonder really did a good job keeping their privacy, but not all of us are happy with that
+One of the main principals of the company was complete privacy, which makes the fans of the H. Potter games still craving for beta levels shown at E3, unfinished levels, and development kits.
+KnowWonder really did a good job keeping their privacy, but not all of us are happy with that ;-)

 It’s hard to disagree with KnowWonder’s statement on their website that they have made high quality games: in more than 10 years, very few serious bugs were found in the first games.
 And these few bugs do still allow you to play thought the game, unlike the many problems of modern games.

 The games that fit the theme of our website:

 - H. Potter and the Philosopher’s/Sorcerer’s Stone (PC, GameBoy Color, GameBoy Advance)